gitxiaoning/Alice-Maze-Solver/README.md

 ---

 The part 3 is tracing the path reversely to find the path.
 The whole part 3 is done in the wrapper function of DFS algorithm.
-It takes another two
-The part 3 is tracing the path reversely to find the path.
-The whole part 3 is done in the wrapper function of DFS algorithm.
 It takes another two parameters:

 - `final_x`: The goal location (x-axis)